Navy SEAL exposed as porn star who appeared in 29 films - News 12 Now

-CORONADO, Calif. — The Navy is investigating a decorated SEAL who moonlights as a porn actor.
+CORONADO, Calif.
+(CBS News) — The Navy is investigating a decorated SEAL who moonlights as a porn actor.

 The Naval Special Warfare Command wants to know whether Chief Special Warfare Officer Joseph Schmidt III properly obtained permission from his commanders for outside work and whether they condoned his acting career, the San Diego Union-Tribune reported Friday.